shorepine/alles/README.md

 The first time you send a message with `time` the synth mesh uses it to figure out the delta between its time and your expected time.
 (If you never send a time parameter, you're at the mercy of WiFi jitter.)
 Further messages will be millisecond accurate message-to-message, but with the fixed latency.
 You can adapt `time` per client if you want to account for speed-of-sound delay.

 The `time` parameter is not meant to schedule things far in the future on the clients.
-If you send a new `time` that is outside 10,000ms from its expected delta, the clock base will re-compute.
+If you send a new `time` that is outside 20,000ms from its expected delta, the clock base will re-compute.
 Your host should be the main "sequencer" and keep track of performance state and future events.

 ## Enumerating synths

-The `sync` command (see `alles.sync()`) triggers an immediate response back from each on-line synthesizer.
+The `sync` command (see `alles_util.sync()`) triggers an immediate response back from each on-line synthesizer.
 The response looks like `_s65201i4c248y2`, where s is the time on the client, i is the index it is responding to, y has battery status (for versions that support that) and c is the client id.
 This lets you build a map of not only each booted synthesizer, but if you send many messages with different indexes, will also let you figure the round-trip latency for each one along with the reliability.

-## WiFi & reliability
+## WiFi & reliability for performances

 UDP multicast is naturally 'lossy' -- there is no guarantee that a message will be received by a synth.
-Depending on a lot of factors, but most especially your wireless router and the presence of other devices, that reliability can go as low as 70%.
-In my home network, a many-client Google WiFi mesh, my average round trip latencies are in the high 200 ms range, and my reliability is in the 75% range.
-On a direct wired Netgear Nighthawk AC2300 with only synthesizers as clients, latencies are well under 50ms and reliability is close to 100%.
+Depending on a lot of factors, but most especially your wireless router and the presence of other devices, that reliability can sometimes go as low as 70%.
 For performance purposes, I highly suggest using a dedicated wireless router instead of an existing WiFi network.
 You'll want to be able to turn off many "quality of service" features (these prioritize a randomly chosen synth and will make sync hard to work with), and you'll want to in the best case only have synthesizers as direct WiFi clients.

-An easy way to do this is to set up a dedicated router but not wire any internet into it.
-Connect your laptop or host machine to the router over a wired connection (via a USB-ethernet adapter if you need one) from the router, but keep your laptop's wifi or other internet network active.
+An easy way to do this is to set up a dedicated wireless router but not wire any internet into it.
+Connect your laptop or host machine to the router over a wired connection (via a USB-ethernet adapter if you need one), but keep your laptop's wifi or other internet network active.
 In your controlling software, you simply set the source network address to send and receive multicast packets from. `alles_util.py` has setup code for this.
 This will keep your host machine on its normal network but allow you to control the synths from a second interface.

-If you're in a place where you can't control your network, you can mitigate reliability by simply sending messages N times (2-4).
-Sending multiple duplicate messages do not have any adverse effect on the synths.
+If you're in a place where you can't control your network, you can mitigate reliability by simply sending messages N times.
+Sending multiple duplicate messages (with the same `time` parameter) do not have any adverse effect on the synths.

 ## Clients